r3cla/civiccanvas/README.md

 # civiccanvas
-A website template by Logie Web Services NZ
+A modest website template by Logie Web Services NZ